Deaf Toros 4-Peat!

 Deaf Toros Seek a Four-peat at SWBAD

-March 12, 2009 by Woods
+March 12, 2009

 Once again it’s that time of year.
 United States Deaf Basketball make their splash with their own version of March Madness.
 Regional tournaments are underway or in some cases completed.
 Southwest Basketball Association of the Deaf will tipoff its 62nd annual men’s and 16th women’s tournament in Dallas, TX.